oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 To save time, the following steps were already completed.

-1. Gold Image of Oracle Home were exported and imported in the setup.
+1. Gold Image of Oracle Home was exported and imported in the setup.
 Imported file was then used to create Gold Images, which will be used in the lab.

 To ensure smooth execution of the use cases, we have pre-hosted the scripts to be used later at */home/oracle/fleet*